-Recipe for a green lettuce salad featuring strawberries and mandarin oranges with Mango Coconut Dressing is a bright and cheerful addition to any meal.
+Recipe for a green lettuce salad featuring strawberries and mandarin oranges with Mango Dressing is a bright and cheerful addition to any meal.
 This salad will convert non-salad eaters!

 This is another of those foods we had not seen anywhere else and no recipe existed.

 So, as usual, I felt compelled to create a recipe that would be similar.

 I have been asked to share this recipe most times I have carried it to gatherings or served it at my house to guests.

 This salad is perfect for summertime when fresh, bright-red, juicy strawberries are widely available.